Fermented tea is an effective and environment-friendly resource to fight most insects, pests and plant diseases.

 - It enhances plant immune system response, which helps sprayed plants fight downy mildew, European brown rot (rotting fruit), rust or peach leaf curl.
 Note that garlic decoctions cannot cure these once the disease is there.

-- It is also effective against aphids and certain mites and ticks.
+- It is also effective against aphids, thrips and certain mites and ticks.

-Here are the steps to prepare garlic decoctions.
+Here are the steps to prepare a garlic decoction.

 Fermented comfrey tea